akhilayyagari/RTL/README.md

 ## AES128 Encrypter and Decrpyter RTL KERNEL
    A kernel can be implemented in RTL and developed using the Vivado® IDE tool suite.
-RTL kernels offer potentially higher performance with lower area and power but require development using RTL coding, tools, and verification methodologies.
+RTL kernels offer potentially higher performance with lower area and power but requires development using RTL coding, tools, and verification methodologies.
 The tool generates the basic template of AXI Read/write, FIFO Interface for the user, the user has to add custom logic to talk to this interface.

 ![image](https://user-images.githubusercontent.com/32319498/31147244-1b121048-a83e-11e7-83e6-a3f534f62ade.png)